JasonMDev/cli/ruby on rails/Rails-Dev-Prod-VC.md

  b.
 Alternative: ` $ git log --pretty=format:"%h %s" --graph`
 6. [Got to listing 1.12... firt repo push upstream, find one that works.... dummy]
 7.

+### Commit cycle
+1. ` $ cd ~/workspace/my_app/   ` *# Change into the app directory.*
+2. $ git checkout master
+$ git checkout -b modeling-users
+If you’re using Git, now would be a good time to commit if you haven’t done so in a while:

+$ bundle exec rake test
+$ git add -A
+$ git commit -m "Make a basic User model (including secure passwords)" Then merge back into the master branch and push to the remote repository:

+$ git checkout master
+$ git merge modeling-users
+$ git push

+$ bundle exec rake test
+$ git push heroku
+$ heroku run rake db:migrate

 ## Test Driven Development
 1. Run test suite: `$ bundle exec rake test`